tktracker/IntuneDocs/intune/fundamentals/migration-guide-setup.md

 ### Task 3: Set your MDM authority to Intune

-We recommend that you manage Intune from the [Azure portal](https://portal.azure.com).
+We recommend that you manage Intune using the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

-Set your MDM authority to **Intune** to enable the Intune Azure portal.
+Set your MDM authority to **Intune**.
 Using a different MDM authority allows Intune to transfer MDM management to alternate Microsoft management consoles.
 These cases are uncommon.

 > [!IMPORTANT]
 > If you are transferring your mobile device management to Intune for the first time, you should set the MDM authority to Intune.